MeenaAru/AWS-Cloud/Cloud Concepts.md

 ## AWS Managed Services (AMS) service.
 AMS is an AWS service that operates AWS on behalf of enterprise customers and partners.
 Enterprises want to adopt AWS at scale but often the skills that have served them well in traditional IT do not always translate to success in the cloud.
 AWS Managed Services (AMS) enables them to migrate to AWS at scale more quickly, reduce their operating costs, improve security and compliance and focus on their differentiating business priorities.

+##  APN Consulting Partners
+Are professional services firms that help customers design, architect, build, migrate, and manage their workloads and applications on AWS.
+Consulting Partners include System Integrators, Strategic Consultancies, Agencies, Managed Service Providers, and Value-Added Resellers.
+AWS supports the APN Consulting Partners by providing a wide range of resources and training to support their customers.

+## APN Technology Partners
+Provide software solutions that are either hosted on, or integrated with, the AWS platform.
+APN Technology Partners include Independent Software Vendors (ISVs), SaaS, PaaS, Developer Tools, Management and Security Vendors.

+## A Technical Account Manager (TAM)
+Is your designated technical point of contact who provides advocacy and guidance to help plan and build solutions using best practices and proactively keep your AWS environment operationally healthy.
+TAM is available only for the Enterprise support plan.

 ## AWS Server Migration Service (SMS)
 Is used to migrate your on-premises workloads to AWS.